-The Quantitative Genotyping Assay is performed in a highly-controlled environment within our CLIA-certified TAI Diagnostics state of the art clinical reference laboratory (College of American Pathologists accreditation pending).
+The Quantitative Genotyping Assay is performed in a highly-controlled environment within our CLIA certified and CAP accredited clinical reference laboratory.
 Continuing analytical studies demonstrate the assay’s capacity to generate precise, highly reproducible results even in early stages of transplant rejection, backed by correlation with clinical presentation and biopsy results.
 A multicenter prospective clinical study for cardiac transplant monitoring funded by the NIH/National Heart Lung and Blood Institute and by TAI Diagnostics, Inc. is also underway, and additional studies in lung, liver, and kidney are planned.

 Peer Reviewed Scientific Publications and Presentations